Discover & learn

 5. “The Very Busy Spider” by Eric Carle: This interactive book features a spider spinning its web and various farm animals trying to get its attention.

-Remember, your child’s Educator at Only About Children will be happy to share with you the books that we are currently enjoying in our curriculum as part of ‘Book Week’ and our ‘Book of the Month’ program.
+Remember, your child’s Educator at Only About Children will be happy to share with you the books that we are currently enjoying in class.
 There is such a diverse range of literature available for children at every developmental age, and it is never too early to start getting your child interested in reading!

 FAQs